 The second set is composed of ten to twelve digits and is located in the middle.
 This is your account number.
-Meanwhile, the last set is composed of fewer digits.
+Meanwhile, the last group is composed of fewer digits.
 This is your check number.

-In the case that you don’t have any paper checks with you, you can search for the routing numbers online.
+If you don’t have any paper checks with you, you can search for the routing numbers online.
 You can also do this if you’re looking for the ACH routing number or the wire transfer number.